 When that something happens to be your church’s worship service, they’ll just tune out and move on to something else.
 It’s difficult to reach people with life-changing truth when they simply aren’t there.

-We’ve Built a Better Way to Live Stream a Church Service
+The Best Way to Live Stream a Church Service

 WSN launched in 2010 as a live streaming provider for high school sports, where quality and reliability are essential.
 (Just try explaining to coaches, raving fans, and the quarterback’s mother why the big game had some glitches.)
-Since then, we’ve applied the things we’ve learned in that arena to helping pastors and media ministers deliver high quality live stream church services.
+Since then, we’ve applied the things we’ve learned in that arena to helping pastors and media ministers deliver high-quality live stream church services.

 We understand what it means for you to be seen and heard without a lot of noise and distraction.
 That’s why we’ve built our platform so that it simply works.